patschi/akvatar/docs/configuration.md

 | **Type** | String |
 | **Default** | `"CHANGE-ME"` (must be changed) |

 The OAuth2 client secret from the Authentik provider configuration.
-Treat as a secret -- do not commit to version control.
+Treat as a secret; do not commit to version control.

+<a id="oidc_username_claim"></a>

 ### `oidc.username_claim`